 One-Time Special Circumstance Funding

-We understand that a variety of unplanned hardships can arise.
-If you are in need of emergency funding, please review the following one-time, emergency funding programs offered by the University of Arizona.
+We understand that unplanned hardships can arise.
+If you are in need of emergency funding, please review the following options to determine your best way forward.

 Richard H. Tyler Student Emergency Fund

-Temporary loans have a $25 fee when issued and a limited interest rate that accrues only if the student’s pending aid does not get released within 30-60 days (depending on the terms selected at the time the loan is issued).
+Temporary loans have a $25 fee when issued and a limited interest rate that accrues only if the student’s pending aid is not released within 30-60 days (depending on the terms selected at the time the loan is issued).
+Contact a member of our AskAid team to request more information.